 It can very much be said that the building of Ballindalloch Distillery is a return to the industry for the Macpherson-Grant family.

-Sadly at the moment we are not in a position to welcome visitors to the site and expect this to be the position for at least the rest of this year.
-Due to the size and layout of the distillery we are not able to physically comply with even the most limited COVID-19 social distancing requirements.
-We will of course keep you updated.
+Sadly at the moment we are not in a position to welcome visitors to the distillery, and expect this to be the position for some time yet.
+Due to the building size and layout, we are not able to physically comply with even the most limited COVID-19 social distancing requirements.
+We will of course keep you updated on any changes to this situation through our website and Facebook page.

 Click on the thumbnail to see a full size image